Editorial Guidelines

 - Mandatory Corrections: Documented factual errors such as incorrect project names, locations, dates, client names, or technical data must be corrected promptly once verified.

-- Backlinks and Attribution: Offices and institutions are encouraged to link back to ArchUp as the original source when they reference our coverage.
+- Attribution: Offices and institutions are encouraged to link back to ArchUp as the original source when they reference our coverage.
 This supports transparency and strengthens the integrity of the wider architectural record.

 2- Publication Guidelines for Contributors and Content Owners